chenyuanlin1976/rasp_note/shellCmd_note.md

 `ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%cpu | head`
 `top -b -o +%MEM | head -n 15`
 `top` and then press Shift + M to sort by memory

+### nproc - Print the number of processing units available to the current process

 ## memory usage